South Metropolitan Electric Tramways

 Uniforms

-The photos below clearly show SMET staff wearing the familiar and largely regulation BETCo uniform.
+The photographs below clearly show SMET staff wearing the familiar and largely regulation BETCo uniform.
 Although jackets appeared to vary somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.
-The majority of photos show both conductors and motormen wearing single-breasted jackets with five buttons, two breast pockets (with button closures), and upright collars; the latter carried individual ‘S M T’ letters on the right and an employee number on the left, all presumably brass.
-A minority of employees, but particularly motormen, wore double-breasted, 'lancer-style' tunics with two rows of five buttons (narrowing from top to bottom) and upright collars; these carried the same insignia as the single-breasted jackets.
+The majority of photographs show both conductors and motormen wearing single-breasted jackets with five buttons, two breast pockets (with button closures), and stand-up collars; the latter carried individual ‘S M T’ letters on the right and an employee number on the left, all presumably brass to match the buttons.
+A minority of employees, but particularly motormen, wore double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom) and stand-up collars; these carried the same insignia as the single-breasted jackets.
 Both these tunics differed markedly from the 'naval' style of jackets used on the BETCo's other large London system (the Metropolitan Electric Tramways), very possibly due to the relative late date that the SMET began operating.

-Caps were military in style with a glossy peak and tensioned crown (top), and carried a standard brass BETCo ‘Magnet & Wheel’ badge (see below), worn above a script-lettering cap badge (Conductor and Motorman); this was certainly not standard BETCo practice, so why it was done on this system and at this date, relatively speaking, is unclear.
-The grade badges were however relatively quickly dispensed with, leaving just the 'Magnet & Wheel' badge.
+The tensioned-crown peaked caps bore a standard brass BETCo ‘Magnet & Wheel’ badge (see below), which was worn above a script-lettering cap badge ('Conductor' and 'Motorman'); this was certainly not standard BETCo practice, so why it was done on this system and at this relatively late date, is unclear.
+The grade badges were, however, quickly dispensed with, leaving just the 'Magnet & Wheel' badge.

-Motormen and conductors always appeared in service wearing enamel Public Carriage Office licences issued by the Metropolitan Police (see link); these were usually worn on the left breast.
+Motormen and conductors always appeared in service wearing enamel Public Carriage Office licences issued by the Metropolitan Police (see link); these were usually worn on the left breast, suspended by a leather strap.

-Staff were also issued with double-breasted greatcoats with two rows of four buttons and lapels; the latter appear to have carried 'SMET' initials, probably embroidered, but possibly metal after the Great War.
+Tramcar crews were also issued with double-breasted greatcoats with four pairs of buttons, and lapels; the latter appear to have carried 'SMET' initials, probably embroidered, until the Great War, and thereafter probably metal.

-In the early days, inspectors wore uniforms which followed standard BETCo practice, namely, a single-breasted jacket with hidden buttons (or more likely a hook and eye affair) and upright collars, with pockets and jacket edged in a finer material than the main body; the collars carried the grade - Inspector - in embroidered script lettering.
-The caps bore a hat band with the standard BETCo 'Magnet & Wheel' badge, along with Inspector in embroidered script lettering.
-Inspectors were also issued with double-breasted overcoats with lapels; the latter probably bore Inspector in embroidered script lettering.
-Although it is currently unclear what uniforms were worn during the Underground Group era, iaround the end of the Great War, the cap badge was changed to a 'bullseye' pattern with INSPECTOR across the bar in the middle.
+In the early days, inspectors wore uniforms which followed standard BETCo practice, namely, a single-breasted jacket with hidden buttons (or more likely a hook and eye affair) and stand-up collars, with pockets and jacket edged in a finer material than the main body; the collars carried the grade — 'Inspector' — in embroidered script lettering.
+The tensioned-crown peaked caps bore a hat band with the standard BETCo 'Magnet & Wheel' badge, along with 'Inspector' in embroidered script lettering.
+Inspectors were also issued with double-breasted overcoats with lapels; the latter probably bore 'Inspector' in embroidered script lettering.
+Although it is currently unclear what uniforms were worn during the Underground Group era, around the end of the Great War, the cap badge was changed to a 'bullseye' pattern with 'INSPECTOR' across the bar in the middle.
 District Inspectors — a more senior grade — were issued with small circular brass and blue enamel cap badges.

 Female staff were employed in significant numbers during the Great War (from late 1915 onwards), and were in all likelihood issued similar uniforms to those used on the BETCo's other major London system, the MET (see link).
 The sole surviving photo unfortunately shows female employees in their winter overcoats (see below), so details of the uniform worn underneath are unknown, though in all probability, they were the same style as those worn by their MET brethren, namely: tailored single-breasted jackets with five buttons, lapels and a waist belt (with button fastening), along with a medium-length matching skirt and lace-up gaiters.
 The lapels probably bore 'SMET' in embroidered letters.
 Headgear was a dark-coloured, wide-brimmed straw bonnet, to which a standard BETCo badge was affixed (on a hat band).
 Overcoats were single-breasted with the buttons offset to the wearer's left-hand side, along with epaulettes and high fold-over collars; the latter probably bore 'SMET' in large embroidered letters.